La Victoria, Aragua

-La Victoria (/es/) is a city in the state of Aragua in Venezuela.
+La Victoria (/es/) is a city in the state of Aragua, Venezuela.

 It is famous for the independence battle of 12 February 1814, the Battle of La Victoria, where José Félix Ribas led a young and inexperienced army that succeeded in halting the royalist troops of José Tomás Boves at La Victoria.
 Venezuela celebrates "Youth Day" every 12 February in La Victoria, with a ceremony usually presided over by the President of the Republic.